Warwick

 The employment landscape in Warwick shows performance that lags behind national averages across key labour market indicators

-In the past year, employment grew by 4.2%, while the labour force increased by 6.8%, leading to a rise in unemployment by 2.4 percentage points.
-This contrasts with Rest of Qld where employment rose by 1.7% and unemployment increased by 0.3 percentage points.
-State-level data as of 25-Nov shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Warwick's employment mix suggests local employment should increase by 5.7% over five years and 12.6% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Many residents commute elsewhere for work based on Census data.
+In the past year, employment increased by 4.2% while labour force grew by 6.8%, leading to a rise in unemployment by 2.4 percentage points.
+This contrasts with Rest of Qld where employment rose by 1.7%, labour force grew by 2.1%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Warwick's employment should increase by 5.7% over five years and 12.6% over ten years, based on industry-specific projections applied to Warwick's employment mix.

 Frequently Asked Questions - Employment